xalicex/Get-DLL-Address-From-PEB/README.md

 # Get-DLL-Address-From-PEB

-GetModuleHandle like to retrieve dll addresses from the PEB
+GetModuleHandle like allowing to retrieve dll addresses from the PEB.

+Handy when EDR is watching you :eyes: